Choosing the right school is an important, tricky and very exciting decision to make.

-School dinners currently cost £2.30 per day for a main meal and dessert.
+School dinners currently cost £2.60 per day (as of 18th April 2023) for a main meal and dessert.

 The cost of these nutritious meals should be paid on Mondays for the week in advance (you are able to choose if you wish for your child to receive school meals on certain days and not the whole week).
+Payment is requested to be made via the Arbor system (details available from the school office).
 Any cheques should be made payable to: ‘The Moorlands Primary Federation’.

 Children in the Foundation Stage (Reception) and Key Stage 1 (Years 1 and 2) are entitled to a free school meal each day through the Universal Free School Meal scheme.
 If your child is in Key Stage 2 (Years 3-6), they may, of course, purchase a meal, or they may even be entitled to a free school meal too, please click here for further information, or speak to the school office.

 Parents of ANY child from Reception to Year 6 can apply for free school meals and with this, also benefit from additional funding (Pupil Premium) to support your child's learning.
 For information on whether your child is eligible for free school meals (and, therefore, additional funding), to apply click here.